BlackHat-Magic/Wayfarer/README.md

  - [ ] Move the submit button on create/edit classes page to the bottom (this is less trivial than it sounds I swear)
  - [ ] Header Links
  - [ ] "Cantrip-level x"
+ - [ ] Alert administrator of high ID collision probability
+ - [ ] De-spaghettify import code (e.g. checking if item is list or dict can be more efficient)
+ - [ ] Subdomain navigation
+ - [ ] Images (find a host)

 ## Usage